An easy lasagna that is made with fresh pasta sheets so no boiling is required. With an easy homemade meat sauce and ricotta cheese layer, too.

 • Remove your skillet from the heat. **Make sure your sauce is not too dry at this point.
 It should have some saucy liquid along with the meat.
 If you think it needs it, add some of the water in the tomato can that you set aside, as needed.
 I generally add a splash to loosen a bit.

-• Bake uncovered at 350F (not fan assisted), for 30-35 minutes or until the filling is bubbling and the top is golden. *If your skillet is jam-packed to the top, bake with the skillet on top of a baking sheet to catch any bubble-overs.
+• Bake uncovered at 350F for 30-35 minutes or until the filling is bubbling and the top is golden. *If your skillet is jam-packed to the top, bake with the skillet on top of a baking sheet to catch any bubble-overs.
 Remove from oven and let stand for about 10 minutes before slicing and serving.

 Notes

-1. If you don't have crushed tomatoes, you can use canned diced tomatoes, though you may need to simmer the sauce longer to cook off some of the extra liquid from the diced tomatoes.
+Note 1: If you don’t have crushed tomatoes, you can use canned diced tomatoes, though you may need to simmer the sauce longer to cook off some of the extra liquid from the diced tomatoes.

-Be sure to read the Ingredient and Cook's Notes above the recipe card, for more tips on making this recipe.
+Be sure to read the notes above the recipe card, for more tips on making this recipe.

 Cuisine: American, Canadian